 In a merger scenario, Pennsbury would need to renegotiate the salary and benefits in its contract for the staff that may be brough over from Morrisville.
 The details of the costing impacts and assumptions are described in further detail in the Scenario Financial Projections chapter.
 Given the differences in the structure of the salary schedules between the two districts, the study team made some high-level assumptions about how the salaries for Morrisville's teachers would be recognized under Pennsbury's contract.
-These assumptions include ensuring no staff receive a reduction in salary, and moving Morrisville's teachers would receive a raise under Pennsbury's salary schedule, with the greatest increases accruing to teachers on the lower steps of Morrisville's schedule.
+These assumptions include ensuring no staff receive a reduction in salary, and moving Morrisville's staff to the nearest salary level on Pennsbury's schedule.
+Generally, this analysis showed that all of Morrisville's teachers would receive a raise under Pennsbury's salary schedule, with the greatest increases accruing to teachers on the lower steps of Morrisville's schedule.